kounkou/Template-Java/README.md

 # Main developers
-If you have any question about the project or anything that comes to your mind, please feel free to contact any of us.
+If you have any question about the project or anything that comes to your mind, please feel free to contact me.
-@rajilsaj
 I guess mine is @kounkou... ^^

 # Contributions